idx-labs/nfv-mano-workshop/lab0/openbaton.md

 Once the virtual machine has been created, ssh into it and clone this repository.

+*NOTE: For the purposes of this workshop, any commands that show the `ubuntu@openbaton` prompt are meant to be run from the virtual machine in which OpenBaton will be installed.*

 ```
 ubuntu@openbaton:~$ git clone https://github.com/idx-labs/nfv-mano-workshop.git
 ```